hyosung11/Launch-School/Courses/journal.md

 10:53 Not feeling confident about retaking the exam at this point.
 I need to keep practicing.

 13:04 Going through the JS120 Exercises again and learning more and solidifying my knowledge which is good.

+13:13 I finished OO Basics: Classes again and am going to the gym now.